jgordon/axioms/axioms/14 Space.md

 A vertex thus consists of the angle and two sides, which are line segments or rays.

-Note that with this definition vertices are symmetric with respect to their sides c1 and c2.
+Vertices are symmetric with respect to their sides c1 and c2.

 ```
 (forall (v c1 c2 x)